apiengine/apiengine-client/legal/money.md

 WHY WE CHARGE YOU MONEY
 =======================

-First up, we are not in this for the money.

 _So, why do you charge money?_

 Money is a generally accepted record and store of value.